-Join Von Glitschka for an in-depth discussion in this video Crafting a visual identity: Typography, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video Crafting a visual identity: Typography, part of Learning Logo Design.

 When it comes to logo design, craftsmanship is paramount.
 I say that because you can spend a lot of time researching a clients business, product or service and gleen information that will help you uncover insights and make connections that lead to unique concept.
 But that idea can still fall short and fail if it's not crafted well.
 The lifelong challenge for every designer is to do both well.
 Smart research and thinking combined with equally impeccable attention to detail when crafting your visual identity.
 Let go over four areas I feel are essential to creating a strong and well crafted logo design.

 Whenever I work on a logo design project, one of the first things I do when I move to vector and I start building out my designs is I think through the typeography I want to use.
 When selecting typeography, you want to look for type faces that reinforce a concept or goes with the style, the graphic mark you're creating.
 So here you can see three different logo projects I've worked on.
 I'm going to zoom in so you guys can see these better.
 This was one for it was like an interactive virtual surgery application that doctors can use and practice with.

 And so on this one I picked a typeface that was clean.
 I think a clean hospital type environment so I picked a nice sans serif typeface to reflect that.
 But you can also see that I used shape recognition.
 In terms of the letter! to add this scalpel into the design.
 So that's how I used typography to reinforce the concept of this visual identity.
 Now if we go down to the next one this is a national youth flag football league and the name of their league is called Play Flag Football, that's their brand.